Zero Waste Bathroom Swaps

 Pads, Liners & Tampons

-When it comes to having a zero waste period, there are a few different things you can try, so that you can figure out what works best for you.
+When it comes to having a zero waste period, there are a few different things you can try to figure out what works best for you.

 Lastly, you can swap out tampons for a silicone Luna Cup or Moon Cup.
 You insert it during your period and empty it out in the shower or toilet as needed, with a rinse under the tap.